CliMA/ClimaCore.jl/docs/src/examples.md

 * ``I^c`` is the [face-to-center reconstruction operator](https://clima.github.io/ClimaCore.jl/stable/operators/#ClimaCore.Operators.InterpolateF2C), called `If2c` in the example code.
 * ``I^f`` is the [center-to-face reconstruction operator](https://clima.github.io/ClimaCore.jl/stable/operators/#ClimaCore.Operators.InterpolateC2F), called `Ic2f` in the example code.
   - Currently this is just the arithmetic mean, but we will need to use a weighted version with stretched vertical grids.
-* ``U^f`` is the [center-to-face upwind product operator](https://clima.github.io/ClimaCore.jl/stable/operators/#ClimaCore.Operators.Upwind3rdOrderBiasedProductC2F), called `third_order_upwind_c2f` in the example code
-  - This operator is of third-order of accuracy (when used with a constant vertical velocity and some reduced, but still high-order for non constant vertical velocity).
+* ``FCT^f`` denotes either the [center-to-face upwind product operator](https://clima.github.io/ClimaCore.jl/stable/operators/#ClimaCore.Operators.Upwind3rdOrderBiasedProductC2F) (which represents no flux-corrected transport), the center-to-face Boris & Book FCT operator, or the center-to-face Zalesak FCT operator.

 #### Differentiation operators